MystenLabs/sui/doc/src/wallet.md

         --to <to>                  Recipient address
 ```
 To transfer an object to a recipient, you will need the recipient's address,
-the object id of the object that you want to transfer,
+the object ID of the object that you want to transfer,
-and the gas object' id for the transaction fee payment.
+and the gas object' ID for the transaction fee payment.

-Here is an example of a transfer of object to account `830F66EA8EA867DDCA479535BC12CE2852E571F2`.
+Here is an example transfer of an object to account `830F66EA8EA867DDCA479535BC12CE2852E571F2`.
 ```shell
 sui>-$ transfer --to 830F66EA8EA867DDCA479535BC12CE2852E571F2 --object-id 1E1D62BDE28964F6FC0CE3503B5058C4DC04F1DE --gas 27073453E1B556D1B6C2E4BE94FF2A3928D788BF
 Transfer confirmed after 10500 us